 MaxCount to filter events considered deleted.
 When reading a stream, the index checks the stream's metadata to determine whether any of its events have been deleted.

 $all bypasses the index, meaning that it does not check the metadata to determine whether events exist or not.
-As such, events that have been deleted will still be readable until a scavenge has removed them.
-There are a number of requirements for a scavenge to successfully remove events, for more information about this, please see the section on Scavenging.
+As such, events that have been deleted are still be readable until a scavenge has removed them.
+There are requirements for a scavenge to successfully remove events, for more information about this, read the scavenging guide.

 The last event in a stream is always kept as a record of the last event number in the stream.

-$tb) considers any event with an event number equal to or lower than its value to be deleted.
+$tb considers any event with an event number equal to or lower than its value as deleted.

 For example, if you had the following events in a stream :